-If you spot ants trailing around your home, you’ll need to know how to get rid of ants fast.
 Ants may be tiny, but they can cause a huge problem if you have an invasion.
-And while they're not harmful to our health, ants can cause potential damage to wood, wires, or can even affect structural damage.
+And if you spot ants around your home, you’ll need to know how to get rid of ants fast.
+Despite not being harmful to our health, ants can cause potential damage to wood, wires, or even affect structural damage.

-Ants' nests are typically found outdoors, but as the weather gets warmer, ants will enter homes in search of food and water.
+Typically, ants' nests are found outdoors, but as the weather gets warmer, ants will enter homes in search of food and water.
 Trouble is, once you spot one, you’re bound to find an entire army lurking, making them harder to banish — much like roaches.

 First, try and establish the entry point where these tiny terrors are coming from to make access difficult.
 Check for cracks in the walls, holes in floorboards or any exterior gaps, and seal or treat them with a natural repellent.
 This should make it more difficult for ants to come into your home.
 Also, don’t make your home more inviting by leaving food or crumbs around the home.
+Much like maggots, ants are often found around the garbage, so keep an eye on that as well.
 By regularly cleaning every room of your home, this will minimize the risk of pesky ants.

-In the meantime, there are natural repellents that you can easily make from your kitchen.
-What’s more, these are non-toxic, cheaper and much safer to use around the home.
-So if you want to tackle tiny terrors, here’s how to get rid of ants safety with these homemade products.
+Luckily, there are natural repellents that you can easily make from your kitchen.
+Plus these are non-toxic, cheaper and much safer to use around the home.
+So if you want to tackle tiny pests, here’s how to get rid of ants safety with these homemade products.

 How to get rid of ants safely